Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog
+## [1.4.2-develop]
+- Update base packages required by Canu to function and fix known CVE from paramiko

 ## [1.3.2-develop]
 - Fix aruba banner output during canu validate